keleustes/blog/content/cluster-api/_index.en.md

 ## Rationale

 - This POC of a baremetal cluster-api provider was started before the official [cluster-api-provider-baremetal](https://github.com/metal3-io/cluster-api-provider-baremetal)
 - This POC was relying on Airship Drydock/Maas.
-Thanks to the work done by the the metal3.io team, most of that this POC has become irrelevant.
+Thanks to the work done by the metal3.io team, most of content of this POC has become irrelevant.
 - The remaining questions that can be kind of answered by this POC are:
   - Is DivingBell still relevant.
 Is the cluster-api in charge of updating, rebooting machines when the machine specs are updated.